tinacms/tina.io/content/docs/schema.md

 # `collections`

 The top-level key in the schema is an array of _collections_, a `collection` informs the API about _where_ to save content.
 You can see from the example that a `posts` document would be stored in `content/posts`.
 You can supply either `fields` or `templates` to define shape of your collection.
-For the most part you'll likey just want to use `fields`
+For the most part you'll likely just want to use `fields`

 ```ts
 {